HongmingLiang/Quant_RUC_2025_Spring/Exam/readme.md

 #### Why `Hackathon`?

 Hackathon definition
-A **hackathon** is an event set up by a company or an organization that wants to get a high-quality solution through collaboration between experts.
+A **hackathon** is an event set up by a company, research lab, or an organization that wants to get a high-quality solution through collaboration between experts.
 Hackathon format is often competitive.

-For example, an organization wants to design a brand new operating system.
-It hosts a hackathon that brings together 10 startups or teams of developers.
-Each team provides a solution.
-The jury chooses the best product and hands out a prize.
-After the event, the organization may choose to sign a contract with the winning team.

-It's not just the winner, who gets a shot at landing a contract.
-Many tech companies monitor hackathon activities and buy products or choose new team members on the spot.

 reference: [https://tips.hackathon.com/article/what-is-a-hackathon]